 Below is what Songee had to say about working with the Centers:

-How would you describe the atmosphere within the Atlanta MBDA Business Center?
+How would you describe the atmosphere within the Georgia MBDA Business Center?

 The atmosphere at the Center was wonderful.
 I’d come into the office every day and chat with Jocelyn at the front desk.
 It was a really great and a supportive atmosphere.
 They took us to the Back to Business Conference every year that the mayor would host at the Atlanta State Capitol.
 That was an awesome experience to have as a student – to be there and speak with prospective clients about what the Center did, it was an experience that you couldn’t get anywhere else.
 The group trusted us with so much that was super fundamental to my career afterwards… I even had the opportunity to to be a part of the interview process and ask questions to my future boss.